jedi-academy/learn-4711/data/assignments/assignment2.md

 There are a few PRC server endpoints that you might find helpful:

+- `/whoami` will return who the PRC thinks you are

--`/verify/token` will return the data known about a part, identified by its token
+- `/verify/token` will return the data known about a part, identified by its token

--`/scoop/plant` will return the data known about a plant, identified by its name; if the plant is not specified, it default to the one associated with your PRC session
+- `/scoop/plant` will return the data known about a plant, identified by its name; if the plant is not specified, it default to the one associated with your PRC session

-`/myjob/plant` will return the part a plant is building; if the plant is not specified, it default to the one associated with your PRC session
+- `/myjob/plant` will return the part a plant is building; if the plant is not specified, it default to the one associated with your PRC session

--`/goodbye` will destroy your session on the PRC server, and your plant will then need to "register" again (through the "Manage" page)
+- `/goodbye` will destroy your session on the PRC server, and your plant will then need to "register" again (through the "Manage" page)

 <div class="alert alert-warning">